masaccio/picow_day_clock/README.md

 ![Clock schematic diagram](https://raw.githubusercontent.com/masaccio/picow_day_clock/main/images/schematic.jpeg)

-A TXB0108 logic level shifter is used as a set of buffers to increase the available current ro drive CLK, DIN, RST and BL control signals as the Pico's GPIO is insufficient to drive 7 LCDs without significant signal degredation.
+The Pico has insufficient drive strength to drive the control signals of 7 LCDs simultaneously, so a logic level converter with the VA and VB tied to 3V3 is used to increase the drive strength and buffer between the Pico and the LCDs.
+Care must be taken to choose a level shift with sufficient drive strength; a single TXB0108 proved insufficient and the final design uses two four-channel Gebildet CYT1076 level shifters.
+One CYT1076 drives the day of week LCDs (LCD1-3) and the other the time LCDs (LCD4-7).

 ## Mechanical design